 Some programs, like Northeastern’s, offer concentrations in related areas of focus to allow students to broaden their horizons.

-Students at Northeastern University can choose from five concentrations, including global health and development, conflict resolution, diplomacy, international economics and consulting, and global student mobility.
+Students at Northeastern University can choose from four concentrations, including global health and development, conflict resolution, diplomacy, and international economics and consulting.

 Gaining relevant experience through internships, co-ops, or studying abroad is another way to refine your skills and stand out during the selection process.
 The importance of cultural awareness and a deep understanding of international relations cannot be overstated.
 Taking advantage of opportunities to build this type of experience is essential for aspiring diplomats.

 The Department of State, for example, offers several internship programs for those who are interested in beginning a career in foreign affairs.
 High school, undergraduate, and graduate students can apply to these programs and gain hands-on experience in the field.

 Another way to gain experience is by selecting a graduate program that offers study abroad and experiential learning opportunities.
 Northeastern’s Global Studies and International Relations program, for example, provides students with the unique ability to put their learning into action and understand how it applies to the real world.
 Past students’ experiential learning opportunities have included work with the U.S. Department of State, Pathfinder International, Human Rights Watch, and many others.

 The selection process for United States diplomats is rigorous, and it is meant to identify those who are suited to represent and serve the nation’s interests abroad.
 Preparing for this process can be a challenge, so it is important to know what you should expect before you get started.